There is no national screening programme for stomach cancer in the UK. This is because:

-- this condition is very rare, so many people would have unnecessary tests
+- stomach cancer is uncommon, so many people would have unnecessary tests

 - the benefits don't outweigh the costs

 Screening means testing people for early stages of a disease.
 This is before they have any symptoms.
 For screening to be useful the tests:

 - need to be reliable at picking up cancers

 - overall must do more good than harm to people taking part

 - must be something that people are willing to do